 \subsection{Parameter-Efficient Fine-Tuning}

 Parameter-Efficient Fine-Tuning (PEFT) has emerged as a pivotal strategy for addressing the computational challenges associated with fine-tuning large-scale pretrained models.
-According to \cite{peft-survey}, PEFT methodologies can be broadly categorized into: \ding{182} \textbf{Additive PEFT} approaches introduce new, trainable modules to a frozen base model \cite{peft1, ssf, adapter,adapter1,additive-3,additive-4,gpt}.
-Common strategies include adapter-based techniques, such as AdapterFusion \cite{adapaterfusion} and Hyperformer \cite{hyperformer}; prompt-based methods, like Prefix-tuning \cite{prefix} and p-tuning v2 \cite{ptuningv2}. \ding{183} \textbf{Selective PEFT} methods optimize a chosen subset of a pretrained model's parameters while keeping the majority frozen \cite{select-1,select-2,select-3,select-5,select-6}.
+PEFT methodologies can be broadly categorized into: \ding{182} \textbf{Additive PEFT} approaches introduce new, trainable modules to a frozen base model \cite{peft1, ssf, adapter,adapter1,additive-3,additive-4,gpt}.
+Common strategies include adapter-based techniques, such as AdapterFusion \cite{adapaterfusion} and Hyperformer \cite{hyperformer}; prompt-based methods, like Prefix-tuning \cite{prefix} and p-tuning v2 \cite{ptuningv2}. \ding{183} \textbf{Selective PEFT} methods optimize a chosen subset of a pretrained model's parameters while keeping the majority frozen \cite{select-1,select-2,select-3,select-5,select-6,hft}.
 This selection is often achieved through unstructured masking based on criteria like parameter significance, as seen in FishMask \cite{select-4} and Child-tuning \cite{child}, or via structured techniques that group parameters, such as Bitfit \cite{bitfit} and SPT \cite{spt}. \ding{184} \textbf{Reparameterized PEFT} techniques transform model weights into more efficient, often low-rank, representations during fine-tuning, without altering the core architecture for inference \cite{vera,dylora,moelora-1,moelora-2,moelora-3}.
-A prominent example is LoRA \cite{lora}, which introduces low-rank matrices for updates. \ding{185} \textbf{Hybrid PEFT} methods integrate multiple strategies from different PEFT categories to capitalize on their respective advantages \cite{llm_adapters,hybrid-1,hybrid-2}.
+A prominent example is LoRA \cite{lora}, which introduces low-rank matrices for updates. \ding{185} \textbf{Memory-Efficient PEFT} methods focus on reducing the memory footprint of fine-tuning by optimizing the training dynamics rather than the model architecture \cite{badam,lisa,ows,galore}.
+A representative example is GaLore \cite{galore}, which projects gradients into low-rank subspaces to lower optimizer-state memory while preserving full-parameter adaptability. \ding{186} \textbf{Hybrid PEFT} methods integrate multiple strategies from different PEFT categories to capitalize on their respective advantages \cite{llm_adapters,hybrid-1,hybrid-2}.
 For instance, NOAH \cite{hybrid-3} and AUTOPEFT \cite{hybrid-4}, leverage neural architecture search to identify effective PEFT combinations for specific tasks.
 In this paper, we primarily focus on LoRA, a reparameterized PEFT method.